Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

 :command:`target_include_directories`, :command:`target_compile_definitions`
 and others.

-This means that they enable conditional linking, conditional definitions used when compiling, and conditional include directories and more.
+They enable conditional linking, conditional definitions used when compiling, conditional include directories, and more.
 The conditions may be based on the build configuration, target properties, platform information or any other queryable information.

 Logical Expressions
 ===================